0x1d00ffff/0xBTC-Stats/README.md

 #### BUGS

+ - On first page load, the last hashrate point may not display.
+Refreshing the page causes the value to display.
+Need more testing to find source.
- - ~~~When loading graphs, occasionally the last epoch value loaded is 0, which causes hashrate to be a very large negative number. ~~~
+ - ~~When loading graphs, occasionally the last epoch value loaded is 0, which causes hashrate to be a very large negative number. ~~

 #### Misc notes